 Property, plant and equipment are carried at cost, less accumulated depreciation.
 Major replacements and betterments are capitalized, while routine maintenance and repairs are expensed as incurred.
 Assets are depreciated under both accelerated and straight-line methods.
 Depreciation charged to income as a result of using accelerated methods was not materially different than that which would result from using the straight-line method for all periods presented.
 Certain factory equipment and fixtures are constructed by the Company using purchased materials and in-house labor.
 Such assets are capitalized and depreciated on a basis consistent with the Company's purchased fixed assets.

-Estimated useful lives are as follows: Factory equipment and fixtures
+Estimated useful lives are as follows:

+Factory equipment and fixtures 5 - 7 years

+Building 40 years

-Building Building improvements Waste disposal system 5 - 7 years 40 years Lesser of useful life or 20 years 7 years
+Building improvements Lesser of useful life or 20 years

+Waste disposal system 7 years

 Impairment of Long-Lived Assets